 For me, it took me

 - A few months from the point I started to look for my passion/purpose to the point I discovered it.
 Note that in these few months, I was really DIGGING and SEARCHING to find my passion/purpose as opposed to playing lip service to the idea.

 - Before that, I was actively pursuing different goals and interests throughout my childhood and teens as I detailed here.
 You can count that as 15 years of “pre-work” before finding my purpose!

 - After discovering my passion/purpose, it took me another 2.5 years to pursue it.
 This would be December 2008, when I started this blog and my personal development business.
 Before this, I was working in a corporate job to gain as much experience as possible.

-This timeline is obviously going to differ from person to person, but it’s to give you an idea of how things can look like.
-As long as you don’t expect some miracle result, as long as you keep working on your goals, you have nowhere to go but up. 🙂
+This timeline obviously differs from person to person, but it gives you an idea of what things can look like.
+As long as you don’t expect some miracle result, as long as you keep working on your goals, you have nowhere to go but up. :)

 Step 1: Know your passion

 The first thing you should understand about the PMS framework is that these 3 circles are like moving parts of a whole — they can be nudged, to some extent, to form your ideal career.
 For example, if you’re in a job you’re not passionate about, you can always try to find something good about it.
 If you have a passion that doesn’t have a big market, you can look for ways to adapt your passion to the market.
 If you have no skills in what you’re pursuing, you can always build them.